 3 - When disaster strikes, relief agencies will bring supplies, but they will be supplying everyone.
 A.N.T.S will be looking for you.

-4 - If you are traveling away from home when a disaster strikes, you will have a member close by to bring supplies to your family.
+4 - If you are traveling away from home when disaster strikes you will have a member close by to bring supplies to you or your family.

 5 - Supplies are not wasted and will only go to members if requested.

 6 - In an interview with Amanda Ripley, the author of The Unthinkable: Who Survives When Disaster Strikes—and Why, Craig Fugate, the head of the Federal Emergency Management stated: